Neutrino Decoupling Is Altered by Flavor Conversion: Mean field equations of neutrinos

-{\em Mean field equations of neutrinos.}---For the sake of simplicity, we work in the two-flavor approximation, i.e.~in the $(\nu_e,\nu_x)$ basis~\cite{Shalgar:2021wlj,Capozzi:2020kge,Chakraborty:2019wxe,Capozzi:2022dtr}.
+For the sake of simplicity, we work in the two-flavor approximation, i.e.~in the $(\nu_e,\nu_x)$ basis~\cite{Shalgar:2021wlj,Capozzi:2020kge,Chakraborty:2019wxe,Capozzi:2022dtr}.
 The [anti]neutrino field is described through a $2\times2$ density matrix, $\rho(\vec{r}, \vec{p}, t)$ [$\bar\rho(\vec{r}, \vec{p}, t)$].
 The diagonal elements of the density matrix ($\rho_{ii}$, with $i = e, x$) represent the occupation numbers of neutrinos of different species, while the off-diagonal terms ($\rho_{ij}$) encode flavor coherence.
 The evolution of the neutrino field at time $t$, location $\vec{r}$ and momentum $\vec{p}$ is governed by the following equation~\cite{Sigl:1993ctk}:

-The term in parenthesis on the left-hand side of Eq.~\ref{mix:eom} is the total derivative.
-For simplicity, in the following we work in spherical symmetry and assume only one energy mode $E$; hence, $\rho(\vec{r}, \vec{p}, t) = \rho(r, E, \theta, t)$, with $\theta$ being the local polar angle defined with respect to the radial direction and defined at a given $r$.
+We work in spherical symmetry and assume only one energy mode $E$; hence, $\rho(\vec{r}, \vec{p}, t) = \rho(r, E, \theta, t)$, with $\theta$ being the local polar angle defined with respect to the radial direction and at a given $r$.
+On the left-hand side of Eq.~\ref{mix:eom}, the advective term is,